yochaigal/cairn/wip/2e/combat.md

 **Lucius**: _"You sound a little too excited about this.
 OK, it says I need to roll 1d6...
 I got a 3, which indicates DEX.
 Now I need to roll 3d6, and if the total is greater than my current Dexterity score, I get to keep it, right?
 Alright... hey, a 14!
 That's slightly higher than what I have already!
 Maybe getting knocked in the head isn't all that bad?"_

 **Warden**: _"Perhaps.
 One point fewer and you'd have been diseased, and one point greater and you'd lose your hearing for a while.
-Anyway, write down your new DEX score.
+Write down your new DEX score.
 You really are lucky, you know that?
 Anyway, it's now time for the PCs to act again."_

 **Wolfram**: _"I shall riposte against the shorter man!"_